-In previous work [8] we evaluated the capabilities of this device for executing cryptographic primitives.
-The test results showed that the MSP430 core can successfully handle symmetric cryptographic primitives as proved by measurements illustrated Table 2 which presents the execution speed for several hash functions when executed for various input sizes at an operating frequency of 16MHz.
+In previous work (Murvay et al., 2016) we evaluated the capabilities of this device for executing cryptographic primitives.
+The test results showed that the MSP430 core can successfully handle symmetric cryptographic primitives as proved by measurements illustrated in Table 2 which presents the execution speed for several hash functions 1 when executed for various input sizes at an operating frequency of 16MHz.
 Note that here we refer to the performance of the core since the results are only dependent on the operating frequency and are indicative on the computational capabilities of the entire MSP430 family when the same frequency is employed.